 - the amount of rent to be paid

 - the type of tenancy it is – assured or short assured

 Private residential tenancies

 A new type of tenancy called a private residential tenancy has replaced assured and short assured tenancies.
 Every new tenancy from 1 December 2017 is a private residential tenancy as long as the:

-- the tenant lives in it as their only or main home
+- tenant lives in it as their only or main home

-- the tenancy isn't excluded under schedule 1 of the Private Housing (Tenancies) Act
+- tenancy is not excluded under schedule 1 of the Private Housing (Tenancies) Act

-- the property is let to a person as a separate dwelling
+- property is let to a person as a separate dwelling

 The Scottish Government has developed a recommended Model Tenancy Agreement for the Private Residential Tenancy.
 Find out more about the Model Tenancy Agreement and how you can create tenancies online.